London enters final straight for 2012 Games

 ”These celebration are actually being marked around the globe today,“ Coe told a news conference. ”From Times Square in New York through to Palestine, New Zealand and Socchi.

-”If ever I needed reminding that we are delivering a Games for the whole world, it’s actually been on my international engagement program over the last few months.
+”If ever I needed reminding that we are delivering a Games for the whole world, it’s actually been on my international engagement programme over the last few months.

 “It’s taken me effectively to five continents.
 I have rarely witnessed the level of excitement amongst national Olympic committee, amongst the media and certainly amongst the elite level competitors that are going to come and dignify our Games in 100 days’ time.”.

-Unsurprisingly, the organizing committee and government ministers remained resolutely upbeat about the third Games to be hosted by London following the 1908 and 1948 editions.
+Unsurprisingly, the organising committee and government ministers remained resolutely upbeat about the third Games to be hosted by London following the 1908 and 1948 editions.

 “SAFE AND SECURE GAMES”